 E. You’ve added something important to this discussion.
 So, since you’re “on a roll” here, let me ask you, where does this leave us in our review of this subject?

 K. I think… in a coming "holodeck-world," in a “sphere of love,” we will begin to let go of our social conditioning and gradually allow our perceptions to become convinced of many truths.
 With better knowledge, keener judgment, with less ego directing us, all of the examples of “I am deceived” will begin to surrender to a more enlightened view.
 And part of this realignment will include that which we count as “the real world.”
-The hegemony of the Earth-plane, and our disastrous time on this planet, will fade in our thinking, replaced by the far more substantial reality of Summerland and “the spheres.”
+The hegemony of the Earth-plane, and our disastrous time on this planet, will fade in our thinking, and be replaced by the far more substantial reality of Summerland and “the spheres.”

 K. "Garbage in, garbage out," Darling Dear.

-- Editor's note: In addition to the four major testimony-examples above, there are also good secondary sources as evidence for the "holodeck-world."
+- Editor's note: In addition to the six major testimony-examples above, there are also good secondary sources as evidence for the "holodeck-world."
 For example in my Summerland article I speak of Raymond Lodge, son of the famous scientist, Sir Oliver Lodge.
 Raymond had been killed in WWI and subsequently communicated with his father via psychic-medium.
 The fallen soldier explained that in Summerland...

-The above four major examples of "holodeck" materialization take place in worlds beyond Summerland, but, as we learn from Raymond, the principle of "thoughts are things" is found in a beginning way even in Summerland, wherein Raymond's mere intentions create "night-time" even though perpetual day-time is "default setting."
+The above six major examples of "holodeck" materialization take place in worlds beyond Summerland, but, as we learn from Raymond, the principle of "thoughts are things" is found in a beginning way even in Summerland, wherein Raymond's mere intentions create "night-time" even though perpetual day-time is "default setting."
 In places beyond Summerland, however, the power of the mind to create environment gathers much strength with entire worlds, furnished "to the finest detail," brought into being to satisfy private desires.

 addendum: the Dark Realms, too, are created by thought